vorobiyko/universe/READme.md

     description - string
     likes - number
     urlWiki (link to wikipedia) - string

-   (For the backend of the admin panel, it is set that only authorized users can can make a reply)

    For the frontend, we used Astro+React (TS) components with SCSS styling